-Project managers know their jobs can be extremely rewarding, but as projects become more complex their roles can become very demanding and frustrating.
-These complex projects require hard work, long hours (and countless coffee refills!), and an exceptional amount of determination and patience.
+As a project manager, you know your job can be extremely rewarding, but as projects become more complex your role can become very demanding and frustrating.
+These complex projects require hard work, long hours (and countless coffee refills!), as well as an exceptional amount of determination and patience.
 We have compiled a list of project managers’ most frequently cited frustrations in the hope that it will help you combat these challenges if you ever face them.

 - Administrative tasks

 Solutions to Project Manager Woes

 1. Administrative Tasks.
 A necessary evil that plagues project managers everywhere.
 These administrative tasks can consist of paper work, maintaining time sheets, preparing meeting agendas, sending out follow-ups, and so on and so forth.
 However, that’s only just scratching the surface of a project manager’s potential responsibilities.